-Escape Window (Lift latch handles upward to open)
+Escape Window (Lift both red safety latch handles UP and push window OUT) -Typical View

 Using Slider Windows As Emergency Exits

 Some coaches are required to have a slider window as an alternate exit.
 This window will be marked EXIT and have a red-handled latch.